-Once the DWP have worked out your maximum Universal Credit award they will then go on to see if it should be reduced by taking deductions for any assessable income you have.
+Once the DWP have worked out your maximum Universal Credit award they will then go on to see if it should be reduced by any assessable income you have.

 The DWP will reduce your Maximum Universal Credit to take account of:

 The DWP will take into account any earnings you or your partner receive within an Assessment Period.

 If you are an employed worker, the DWP will normally find out from HMRC how much you have earned in an Assessment Period.
 If you are self-employed, you will need to report your monthly income and expenditure yourself at the end of each Assessment Period.

 Your Universal Credit payments will adjust automatically if your earnings change.
 It doesn’t matter how many hours you work, it’s the actual earnings you receive that count.

 Earnings include payments such as: wages, overtime, tips, commission, bonuses, holiday pay, sick pay and tax refunds.

 If you are part of a couple both your earnings will be used to calculate how much Universal Credit you get.